Montagy-AI/Voxify/deliverables/D1/planning.md

 ## Teamwork Details

 #### Q6: Have you met with your team?

-Do a team-building activity in-person or online.
-This can be playing an online game, meeting for bubble tea, lunch, or any other activity you all enjoy.
-* Get to know each other on a more personal level.
-* Provide a few sentences on what you did and share a picture or other evidence of your team building activity.
-* Share at least three fun facts from members of your team (total not 3 for each member).

 We have met online, and have had a bunch of conversations on discord together.
 We've done a team-building activity online in the form of solving a 300 piece puzzle together (see image below) as well as talked about interests such as video games and past U of T courses.
 We also (for a little while before tutorial) did an artboard together.
 See the image for that below as well.